Dave's Travel Pages

 During the summer months, there are sometimes two daily ferries from Athens to Amorgos, although the times are not always incredibly convenient.

 To find up to date ferry schedules, ticket prices and other information, use Ferryhopper when planning your trip from Athens to Amorgos in Greece.
+You can also book your ferry tickets with the ferry companies websites.

 The prices for ferry tickets to Amorgos from Piraeus, cost from 20€ for a conventional ferry and from 70€ for high-speed ferries.
 Various discounts and travel incentives can make the high speed ferries cheaper on occasion.

-Ferry Ports in Amorgos
+Ferry Ports of Amorgos

 It should be noted that Amorgos has two ferry ports – the main port in Katapola, and Aegiali port in the north part of the island.
 You may want to consider booking hotels in Amorgos based on which ferry port you will arrive at.

 When departing from Amorgos, you'll want to check which port you are due to leave from – just in case!
+A taxi from Katapola Port to Aegiali can take 40 minutes and cost around 50 Euro.

 Travel Tips For Going To Amorgos